--HEART SUTRA--

 When asked what a table is, you'd say it's the sum of all its parts: the legs, top, and whatever other pieces there may be.
 Outside of the assembly of those parts, there is no table.
 There is no such thing as an inherently existing table — a table that can be said to exist without those parts.
 Table is empty of an existence that stands by itself, separate from the parts that make it up.
 Table is just the label that we add to the thing that results when those parts are assembled in a certain way in order to obtain a certain functionality.
 Change the way the parts are assembled or change the functionality and you may no longer have a table, even with all the same parts included.

 Likewise, what is a car?
-Outside of the asembly of an engine, wheels, tires, electrical system, etc., there isn't an inherently existing thing that we can call a car.
+Outside of the assembly of an engine, wheels, tires, electrical system, etc., there isn't an inherently existing thing that we can call a car.
 The concept of a car is empty of anything that could be seen as inherently self-existing.
 Car is just the label that we add to the thing that results when all of those pieces are assembled in a certain way in order to arrive at a certain desired functionality.

 What are we made of?
-Buddhists say that we are made up of the assembly of body and mind, and that these can be further subdivided into five aggregates (or, skhandhas): form, feeling, perception, mental volition, and consciousness.
+What are the parts that make up who we are?
+Buddhists say that each of us is an assembly of a body and mind, and that these can be further subdivided into five aggregates (or, skandhas): form, feeling, perception, mental volition, and consciousness.
 While we are empty of inherent self-existence, we are composed of these five aggregates.
-It is the temporary coming together of these five aggregates that we call me — temporary in the sense that when they come together we are born and when the agglomeration dissolves we are pronounced dead.
-But even if most people get this far, that's where many of them stop.
-They accept the lack of an inherent self-existence of me but then settle on an inherent self-existence of each of the five aggregates.
-Avalokitesvara (Kannon or Kanjizai, in Japanese) went a step further and realized that even the five aggregates themselves are empty.
-He came to the realization that everything is empty.
+It is the temporary coming together of these five aggregates that we call me — temporary in the sense that when they come together this body & mind that people call me is born and when the agglomeration dissolves that body/mind is pronounced dead and discarded.

 In other words, Avalokitesvara saw the emptiness of all phenomena.
 He understood, not just intellectually, but intuitively, at the deepest level possible, that everything is empty of any inherent self-existence.
 Everything is impermanent and constantly changing.
 Everything.
 Including you and me.
-Don't misunderstand, being empty of inherent self-existence does not mean that something doesn't exist, just that it is empty of anything that is inherently self-existing.
+Don't misunderstand, being empty of inherent self-existence does not mean that something doesn't exist; you are really there, reading this while drinking a cup of tea.
+It just means that everything is empty of anything that is inherently self-existing.
 It is empty of anything that is unchanging; anything that is permanent; anything that comes into existence, never changes for some period of time, and then goes out of existence.
-Consider waves and wind as two fairly easy examples to understand.
-Waves and wind obviously exist, you certainly can't deny that, but they don't really exist — not as independent entities that could stand alone, that you could isolate and study in complete isolation from anything else.

-If you went out on a windy day, held a cardbord box high up in the air, and "caught" a box full of wind, immediately sealed it and took it to your local scientist for analysis, he'd look at you strangely if you told him you had some wind in your box.
+If you went out on a windy day, held a cardboard box high up in the air, and "caught" a box full of wind, immediately sealed it and took it to your local scientist for analysis, he'd look at you strangely if you told him you had some wind in your box.
 You wouldn't.
 You'd have some air, but no wind.
-Likewise, if you went to your nearest ocean, sea, or large lake, found the largest wave you could find, and put some of it in a bottle, the same scientist would tell you that what you brought in for analysis was not a wave, but just a bottle of water.
+Likewise, if you went to your nearest ocean, sea, large lake, or pond, found the largest wave you could find, and put some of it in a bottle, the same scientist would tell you that what you brought in for analysis was not a wave, but just a bottle of water.
 Waves and wind exist, but only temporarily and only because the right causes and conditions came together to produce them.
 If those causes and conditions disappear, then the wave and the wind will cease to exist.
 If those causes and conditions had been different in any way whatsoever, the wave and wind would have been different.
 If those causes and conditions change, the wave and wind will, necessarily, change as well.
 They do exist on the one hand, and don't exist on the other.
 That's how you should look at this.

 When Avalokitesvara had this realization, when he realized that there is no inherently existing self, that the self is impermanent, constantly changing, empty, then the causes of suffering disappeared.
-The cause of suffering is our never ending attempts to hold onto our belief in the existence of our self, our grasping to hold onto things we like, and our attempts to avoid things we don't like.
-When Avalokitesvara understood that everything is empty of inherent self existence, impermantent, and constantly changing, and therefore there was really nothing to hold on to or to avoid, he understood that there were no causes of suffering; that suffering is a mental construct that need not be indulged.
+The cause of suffering is our never ending attempts to hold onto our belief in the existence of our self, our grasping to hold onto things we like and our attempts to avoid things we don't like.
+When Avalokitesvara understood that everything is empty of inherent self existence, impermanent, and constantly changing, and therefore there was really nothing to hold on to or to avoid, he understood that there were no causes of suffering; that suffering is a mental construct that need not be indulged.
 Hence, he was freed from all suffering.

 Sariputra, these are the characteristics of the emptiness of all dharmas: